Mediterranean 7 layer dip is a fabulous blend of flavors! This Greek-inspired appetizer is easy and such a crowd pleaser!

 - 1 small cucumber diced

-- 2 roma tomatoes diced
+- 2 Roma tomatoes diced

-- chopped parsly
+- chopped parsley for garnish

 - Add in the garlic and the seasoning.
 Spread onto a serving plate.
 Top with Hummus.
 I used a traditional flavor, but you could use whatever flavor you like.